Based on 14 reviews

 Our representative crew will meet you on arrival, regardless of your flight time.

 The classic EBC trek has been one of the best trekking places in the world since the 90s.
-Though the trek is fun and exciting all year round, the warm and stable climate can be a huge plus.
-Ideally, Autumn (September, October, and November) offers the best views and warmth.
+Though the trek is fun and exciting year-round, the warm, stable climate can be a huge plus.
+Ideally, Autumn (September, October, and November) offers the best views and the warmest weather.
 Spring (April, March, and May) has wildflowers and lively weather to greet you.
-The Magic of clear azure skies bestows with the most spectacular vistas.
+The Magic of clear azure skies bestows the most spectacular vistas.
 The temperature is also exquisite, with bright sunlight.

-During the winters and monsoons, the trek becomes challenging due to cold temperatures and the slippery path, which excites many trekkers.
+During the winters and monsoons, the trek becomes challenging due to cold temperatures and slippery paths, which excite many trekkers.
 However, with proper preparations, the Everest Base Camp hike is possible throughout the year—each season has its advantages.

 Related Article: Best Time for Everest Base Camp Trek